hailtrace/google-react-maps/README.md

  - Add ability for icons to change size depending on map zoom-level.
 (For instance when zoomed way out, I would like the icon to be slightly bigger than when zoomed all the way in.)
 [See this section of the google docs](https://developers.google.com/maps/documentation/javascript/markers#complex_icons)
  - Add all possible GeoJSON shapes to the DataLayer component.
 (Polygon is the only implemented one right now.)
  - Create all Shape components.
 [See Shapes](https://developers.google.com/maps/documentation/javascript/shapes)
  - Add a CustomOverlay class/component that allows us to do things similar to InfoWindows but with completely custom styles.
-[See Custom Overlays](https://developers.google.com/maps/documentation/javascript/customoverlays)
+[See Custom Overlays](https://developers.google.com/maps/documentation/javascript/customoverlays) <---- Started this.
+First iteration done!

 ### Documentation